vrahmanov/black_rabbit/README.md

+Hi,

-Hi, Welcome to our Git Repo for your skills tests for positions within our DevOps team.
+Welcome to our Git Repository for your DevOps skills assessment.

+To begin:
+1. Fork this repository.
+2. Complete the tasks as outlined in the provided instructions.
-To begin, fork this repo, add your work and send us a link to your repo.
+3. Add your work and documentation to your forked repository.
+4. Send us a link to your repository or zip and send us the files

-Good Luck
+Good luck!

 # *Part 1: General Questions*
 1. How would you implement devops for database - maintain history, releases, version control
-2. What is role of promote in ci-cd processe
+2. What is role of promote stage in ci-cd process.
-3. Suppose there is an app which stores state in its memory - you want to enable working with multiple instance of this app at the same time with high availability - how will you achieve that.
+3. Suppose there is an app which stores state in its memory - you want to enable working with multiple instance of this app at the same time with high availability - how will you achieve that?
 4. How do you perform a Kubernetes upgrade with zero downtime?

-# *Part 2: Kubernetes*
+# *Part 2: Kubernetes hands on*

 1. **Cluster Setup:**
    - Provision a Kubernetes cluster using a tool like `kubeadm`, `kops`, or `kind`.